BingluCS/simply_sz/README.md

 ## Introduction:

-SZ2 is a error-bounded lossy compressor based prediction model for HPC data.
+SZ2 is an error-bounded lossy compressor based prediction model for HPC data.
 This project involves only the prediction and quantization procedure of  one-dimensional floating-point data in compression to help users understand the fundamental of SZ2.